Wednesday, November 6, 2024

 Though it's been an amazing week, with David Gilmour, Halloween, the Election and The Wonderful Memory all in a seven day period, this does not mean that everything is well.
 See the last blog for emphasis.
 Things are even crazier in my life than they were when I last wrote, and you could almost say I'm in an emergency situation.
 I sure hope it doesn't come to that.

-Here I was, in July (just four months ago), having just published "Pearl the Wonder Girl" (available on Amazon!).
+Here I was, in July (only four months ago), having just published "Pearl the Wonder Girl" (available on Amazon!).
 I was so excited.
 I had a real book, complete with pretty cover and everything.
 I'd written and designed it myself, a real bookstore book.
 And I had another book in the can, almost ready to go.
 All I had to do was give it one more proof-read, maybe a tiny bit more polish, then I'd be all set to release it, maybe by the end of this year.
 That was my plan, in July, to have both books out by the end of this year.

 But then All Hell Broke Loose.